-On October 2, 2014, Moody's Investors Service ("Moody's") downgraded to "A2" from "A1" the rating on the City's outstanding general obligation bonds, as well as changed its outlook from stable to negative.
-Concurrently, Moody's assigned a rating of "A2" to the Bonds, as well as changed its outlook from stable to negative and assigned a rating of "MIG 2" to the Notes.

-On October 6, 2014, Standard & Poor's Rating Services (a division of the McGraw-Hill Companies, Inc.) ("S&P") affirmed a rating of "AA-" on the City's outstanding general obligation bonds, and changed its outlook from stable to negative.
-S&P assigned a rating of "AA-" to the Bonds, as well as changed its outlook from stable to negative, and assigned a rating of "SP-1+" to the Notes.
-S&P is expected to assign the Bonds an insured rating of "AA" (stable outlook) based upon the issuance of the insurance policy to be issued by AGM at the time of delivery of the Bonds.
+On October 29, 2014, Moody's Investors Service ("Moody's") assigned a rating of "A2" to the Bonds and affirmed the "A2" rating on the City's parity debt outstanding with a negative outlook.
+On October 29, 2014, Standard & Poor's Rating Services (a division of the McGraw-Hill Companies, Inc.) assigned a rating of "AA-" to the Bonds and affirmed the "AA-" rating on the City's parity debt outstanding with a negative outlook.
+S&P is expected to assign the Bonds an insured rating of "AA" (stable outlook) based upon the issuance of the insurance policy to be issued by BAM at the time of delivery of the Bonds.
 The City furnished to the rating agencies certain information and materials, some of which may not have been included in this Official Statement.
-The ratings reflect only the view of each rating agency and are subject to revision or withdrawal, which could affect the market price of the Bonds or the Notes.
-Each rating agency should be contacted directly for its rating on the Bonds and the Notes and the explanation of such rating.
+The ratings reflect only the view of each rating agency and are subject to revision or withdrawal, which could affect the market price of the Bonds.
+Each rating agency should be contacted directly for its rating on the Bonds and the explanation of such rating.